5 ways to help make this summer's office party more sustainableby Jamie Concannon

 3. Think about the menu

-It is a summer party, so we're going to bet that you are already thinking about the menu, and everyone who's going will be doing the same.
+It is an office summer party, so we're going to bet that you are already thinking about the menu, and everyone who's going will be doing the same.
 So much is riding on the food when it comes to how much people will enjoy the party and taking a zero-waste approach is pretty much the only way to go.

 Try to go for food that doesn't come wrapped in a tonne of plastic, or at the very least uses recyclable materials.
 Similarly to the gifts as well, the food should absolutely be coming from a responsible source instead of a company where the only green thing the CEO is interested in is what goes into the bank.